 Overview

 The main features of bipolar and related disorder due to another medical condition are a persistent and prominent period of elevated or irritable mood with increased activity or energy.
+Another way to describe this condition may be that it is defined by the presence of a mood disturbance consistent with mania.
 Unlike bipolar I disorder or bipolar II disorder, these mood changes are due to another medical condition.
 Manic or hypomanic episodes may appear within the first month of the other symptoms appearing, but not in every case.
 In some cases, chronic medical conditions can worsen or relapse, causing an episode.

 There is a high prevalence of comorbidities between bipolar disorder and other health conditions, and various medical problems can lead to symptoms of bipolar disorder.
 There are three conditions identified in the Diagnostic and Statistical Manual of Mental Disorders as possible causes for bipolar and related disorder due to another medical condition: Cushing’s syndrome, multiple sclerosis (MS), and traumatic brain injuries (TBIs).